A UT grad student is one of only a few researchers worldwide exploring Mars in augmented reality.

 A headset called the HoloLens shows Rachel Kronyak, a doctoral student in UT’s Department of Geology, the surface of Mars in a three-dimensional hologram.

-The images used to build the hologram are taken by Curiosity, the NASA rover that has been exploring the planet for the past five years.
+The images used to build the hologram are taken by Curiosity, the NASA rover that has been exploring the planet for the past six years.

 NASA launched Curiosity in November 2011.
 When the rover landed on Mars in August 2012, UT Professor of Earth and Planetary Sciences Linda Kah joined the Curiosity mission.